-All requests for travel must be made to AFS Hong Kong office at least two weeks prior to departure date.
+All travel request form (see appendix 1) must be completed and sent to AFS Hong Kong office at least two weeks prior to departure date.
 Following procedures must be taken before AFS Hong Kong can approve for any travel request.
 Upon AFS Hong Kong's approval then travel plans can be confirmed:

 - 1. You must first obtain approval for travel from host family and Support Contact.
 Should you be travelling alone or with your host school, you should inform host-family dates and destinations of the proposed travel as well as the purpose of the trip.
 You must provide emergency contact information to an AFS Hong Kong volunteer or AFS Hong Kong staff.
 Contact information should include the travel plans, itinerary and how you can be contacted in case of emergency.
 If your host family or Support Contact does not grant their approval then you will not be allowed to go on the trip. - 2.
 If host family and Support Contact approve your request they must confirm your plans with AFS Hong Kong office by handing in the travel request form. - 3.
 Natural parents' permission will be required for all travel.
 You will be responsible for contacting your natural family to inform them of your travel request.
 The natural family must seek approval for travel waiver release from AFS office of your home country.
 A Travel Waiver releases AFS Hong Kong from any costs, arrangements, or responsibility for any actions to or by you during the travel period.
-Please remember that you are NOT released from the terms and conditions of the AFS Participant Agreement during your travel. - 4.
-AFS office of your home country will forward a signed copy of Travel Waiver signed by your natural parents to AFS Hong Kong.
+Please remember that you are NOT released from the terms and conditions of the AFS Participant Agreement during your travel.

+4. AFS office of your home country will forward a signed copy of Travel Waiver signed by your natural parents to AFS Hong Kong.
 You may not travel until the signed waiver has been received by AFS Hong Kong office.
-When the preceding four steps have been completed then you are free to make travel arrangements.
+When the preceding four steps have been completed then you may make travel arrangements according to the stipulated terms and conditions.
 You should not make travel arrangements until these steps are completed.